 Prescribed bushland burning significantly reduces the amount of ground vegetation (fuel) that acts as a fire hazard during our summer months.
 Prescribed burning also helps maintain our natural bushland’s biodiversity.
+For more information on why you should do planned burns, and when planned burning takes place, visit the DFES website.

 Requesting Brigade to burn off on private property